 Avoid going out while taking certain medications

 There are certain medications that increase the risk of sunburn, and if you are taking any of them, it would be best to avoid going in direct sunlight.
-These medications include tetracyclines (especially doxycycline), sulfonamides, thiazide diuretics, nonsteroidal anti-inflammatory drugs, fluoroquinolones, retinoids, and St. John’s wort, amongst other photosensitizing medication.
+These medications include tetracyclines (especially doxycycline), sulfonamides, thiazide diuretics, nonsteroidal anti-inflammatory drugs, fluoroquinolones, retinoids, and St. John’s wort, among other photosensitizing medications.

 Avoid going out between 10 AM and 4 PM